codacy/pulse-user-docs/docs/one-click-integrations/jira-integration.md

     -   If the **Component(s)** field in the Jira issue is empty, or none of the components exist in Pulse as a system, Pulse creates an incident and associates it with the system `_unknown_`.

--   The incident creation date is the timestamp when the Jira issue was created, while the incident resolution date is the timestamp when the Jira issue was last updated to a **Done** status.
+-   The incident creation date is the timestamp when the Jira issue was created, while the incident resolution date is the timestamp when the Jira issue was last completed.

 -   Pulse creates new incidents when the following updates are performed in Jira:

-    -   The status of an issue assigned with the label `Incident` is updated to a **Done** status.
+    -   An issue assigned with the label `Incident` is completed.
 Pulse creates one or more incidents, depending on the values in the **Component(s)** field.

-    -   An issue in a **Done** status is assigned with the label `Incident`.
+    -   A completed issue is assigned with the label `Incident`.
 Pulse creates one or more incidents, depending on the values in the **Component(s)** field.

-    -   A new component that matches an existing system is added to an issue in a **Done** status assigned with the label `Incident`.
+    -   A new component that matches an existing system is added to a completed issue assigned with the label `Incident`.
 Pulse creates a new incident associated with the matching system.

 -   Pulse deletes an existing incident when the following updates are performed in Jira: